sudomann/django-simple-custom-users/README.rst

 **Note:** Compatible with Postgres Only

-django-simple-custom-users is a simple Pluggable custom user module for Django.
+django-simple-custom-users is a simple pluggable custom user module for Django.

 It provides a custom user model with the following attributes:
 Required fields:
 - email (case insensitive for comparison, to avoid spoofing)
 - password
+- date of birth
+- country
-- date-of-birth
+- full name
+- accepted terms of service
-- ...
+- accepted privacy policy

 Optional Fields:
 - phone
-- ...

 More documentation will soon be available in the "docs" directory.